Transforming Learning Spaces: The Evolution of Classroom Centres in 2026

 - Food Web Puzzle: A large floor puzzle where students match predator and prey cards to construct a simple food web.

-Materials: Magnifying glasses, science journals, pencils, colored pencils, shoeboxes, craft supplies (construction paper, pipe cleaners, glue, scissors), printed images of local plants/animals, pre-made food web puzzle pieces.
+Materials: Magnifying glasses, science journals, pencils, coloured pencils, shoeboxes, craft supplies (construction paper, pipe cleaners, glue, scissors), printed images of local plants/animals, pre-made food web puzzle pieces.

-Example 2: A Kindergarten Literacy Center – Story Sequencing
+Example 2: A Kindergarten Literacy Centre – Story Sequencing

 Objective: Students will retell a familiar story in the correct sequence using key vocabulary.